markdeegan/ComputerEngineeringYear2/README.md

 files in C software development.

-This also relates to the Microprocessor FUndamentals module and the journey from NAND gates
+This also relates to the Microprocessor FUndamentals module and the journey from
-Circuits
+* NAND gates
+* Circuits built of NAND gates
-Machine Code
+* Machine Code
-Assembler Code
+* Assembler Code
-Atmel 328p
+* Atmel 328p